Sequential-Parallel Duality in Prefix Scannable Models: Prefix–Scannable Models

 Then \((R\times \mathcal M,\oplus,\ve)\) is a monoid—$\oplus$ is associative with identity $\ve$—and

-where \(\vs_t\) is the state given by~\Cref{eq:affine-main} and $\bar \mE_t$ is an auxiliary variable. \end{lemma} \begin{proof} Straightforward verification using the action axioms; full details in~\Cref{app:proofs}. \end{proof} Once written in that form, their binary operator is associative, hence each layer is a Prefix–Scannable Model with \(\textsf{SPD‑}(n,1)\) complexity.
+where \(\vs_t\) is the state given by~\Cref{eq:affine-main} and $\bar \mE_t$ is an auxiliary variable. \end{lemma} Once written in the affine update form, their binary operator is associative, hence each layer is a Prefix–Scannable Model with \(\textsf{SPD‑}(n,1)\) complexity.
+For formal theorem and proof see ~\Cref{thm:affine-spd}.
+Importantly, we can instantiate \Cref{def:psm} with associative aggregators capturing learnable function families like linear dynamical systems and Gated Linear Attention.
+Further discussion and the corresponding theorems can be found in \Cref{sec:affine-unification}.
+Next, we turn to general PSM's, which enables new (non‑associative) aggregators, most notably softmax attention.